ibm-cloud-docs/account/iam-specific_ip.md

 To restrict all users to using only specific IP addresses, complete the following steps:
 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** &gt; **Access (IAM)**, and select **Settings**.
-1. From the Account section, enabled the **IP address access** setting.
+1. From the Account section, enable **Restrict IP address access**.
 1. Enter the IP addresses.
 The IP addresses listed are the only ones from which users in the account can log in to {{site.data.keyword.Bluemix}}.
    You can enter a single IP address `17.5.7.8`, an IP address range `17.5.7.8 - 17.5.9.5`, or IP subnets `17.5.7.8.0/16`, or a [network zone](/docs/account?topic=account-context-restrictions-whatis#network-zones-whatis) `networkZoneName`.
 Make sure to use IPv4 or IPv6 addresses, and to separate multiple values with a comma.
 If there is already an IP address restriction that exists, the resource overrides the restriction.
    {: note}